Czech Republic in the Eurovision Song Contest 2023: Background

-The Czech national broadcaster, Česká televize (ČT) broadcasts the event within the Czech Republic and organizes the selection process for the nation's entry.
+The Czech national broadcaster, Česká televize (ČT) broadcasts the event within Czechia and organizes the selection process for the nation's entry.
 The broadcaster has used both national finals and internal selections to select the Czech Eurovision entries in the past. ČT confirmed their intention to participate at the 2023 Eurovision Song Contest in October 2022.
-The broadcaster later confirmed that the Czech entry for the 2023 contest would be selected through a national final.
+The broadcaster later confirmed that the Czech entry for the 2023 contest would be selected through a national final that would be broadcast live.
+This marked the first time in 15 years that ČT organised a live show in order to determine their participant.